kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/09_Testing.md

 and we can see that difference in tests using virtual time.

 The tests for the remaining "suspend" and "progress" tasks are very similar;
-we can find them in the project 'solutions' branch.
+you can find them in the project 'solutions' branch.

 You can find more information about using virtual time and experimental testing package [here](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/).